 Her vision for her brand was so captivating that she even sold her house to raise funds for the business.
 Chumbak today has over 50 stores all over India and more than 100 categories!
 50% of their overall sales actually come from their online eCommerce website.

-Did reading these stories of successful entrepreneurs also ignite something within you?
+Did reading these stories of successful women entrepreneurs in India also ignite something within you?
 Do you know how they started?
 With just one online store.

 And at Instamojo, you can start your very own online journey for free.
 You can also upgrade to our premium plans for as little as the cost of a masala chai and bun combo!